jpesce/shite/source/notes/git-hooks.md

 ```

 ### Example 2: Lint commit messages with commitlint
-Much more sane.
-If the user tries to commit changes with a non-conventional
+Much saner.
+If the user tries to commit changes with a non-conventional message,
-message, abort (if they want to, they can use commitzen to help them).
+abort (if they want to, they can use commitzen to help them).
 Add to
 `.githooks/commit-msg`:
 ```bash
 #!/bin/sh